KingBeeM/KingBeeM/README.md

 ## 2023's Team Project

+- Forest fire prediction model through machine learning and forest fire classification model through deep learning with Python
+- Prediction by product by store using Kaggle's sales store data with Python
 - Carbon Zero Project to Prevent Global Extinction with R
 - Welcom to Korea Tourism Big Data Analysis with Hadoop